ericjwdchen/ericjwdchen.github.io/_posts/2016-01-07-googles-share-button.md

 <hr>

 UPDATE: It is now 2017, and Youtube still uses the reverse reply icon as its non-conforming share button.
-The Youtube app on Android just updated a couple of days ago, and now it even has the text "SHARE" below the icon. 😕
+The Youtube app on Android just updated a couple of days ago, and now it even has the text "Share" below the icon. 😕

 ![Still the wrong share button](/assets/2017/02/2017_wrong_share_button_youtube.png)